Supply chain security for agentic AI

 See AI-BOM: AI Bill of Materials for the dedicated page on this control.

-Mapping to Traditional Security
+Mapping to traditional security

 Skill pre-install scanningSCA (software composition analysis)